BioPhoton/angular-formatter-parser/README.md

 ```

+# Built in transform functions

 # What it is
-The angular FormatterParser library in a port of the Angular 1.x `ngModel.$formatter` and `ngModel.§parser` implementation.
+The angular FormatterParser library in a port of the Angular 1.x `ngModel.$formatter` and `ngModel.$parser` implementation.

 It is implemented as an configurable directive which mimics the angular reactive-forms validation.